ASSOCIATIONS & ACCREDITATIONS

 The WASC Senior College and University Commission (WSCUC) is the regional accrediting agency that serves a diverse membership of public and private higher education institutions throughout California, Hawaii, and the Pacific as well as a number of international institutions.
 Through its work of peer review, based on standards agreed to by its members, the Commission encourages continuous institutional improvement and assures the membership and its constituencies, including the public, that accredited institutions are fulfilling their respective established missions in service to their students and the public good.
 The WSCUC is recognized by the U.S. Department of Education as certifying institutional eligibility for federal funding in a number of programs, including student access to federal financial aid.

-Since 1984, San Diego Christian College has been accredited (currently on probation) by the Western Association of Senior College & University Commission (WSCUC).
+Since 1984, San Diego Christian College has been accredited by the Western Association of Senior College & University Commission (WSCUC).
 Accreditation is a voluntary process that helps schools strive toward continuous improvement, and SDCC is grateful for its long-standing relationship with WSCUC.
 The accreditation process provides guidelines and standards to support consistency and improvement for colleges and universities, and academic institutions like ours elect to undergo these reviews because we are committed to ongoing organizational development.
 In fact, after the comprehensive visit in 2016, the WSCUC team commended SDCC for embracing accreditation as a “beneficial, value-added process for institutional improvement.”

 In every accreditation visit, the team identifies commendations, which are areas of exemplary institutional accomplishment, as well as recommendations, which are areas of needed improvement.
 To this end, the 2019 visiting team identified some areas of focus for SDCC to improve upon in order to comply with accreditation standards.
 We are currently working to address these areas and will provide an updated report in November.